 In the last article (No.2), communication between micro:bit and Android smartphone was done with Bluetooth UART service (serial over Bluetooth).
 I will also use this UART this time, but I would like to consider a simple example including NFC which is a short range wireless communication other than Bluetooth.

 The figure below shows the contents.
-I prepared a big toy dice.
+Prepared here a big toy dice.
 We prepared six NFC tags on which the number of eyes on each side are written, and incorporated them on each surface of the dice.
-Turn the Android terminal upside down and touch the dice there.
+Flip over the Android terminal and touch the dice on the back of it.
 Then the number of eyes on the opposite side of the touched surface is read.
 The number of eyes read is sent to micro:bit by UART communication.
 Pressing the micro:bit buttonA will make it receive that information and display the number of eyes on the micro:bit LED.

 please see also the following youtube: